-The UK rail system is far from ideal: it’s the most expensive in Europe and doesn’t exactly have the performance record to back it up—so a railcard is a vital accessory for any savvy traveller.
+The UK rail system is far from ideal.
+It’s the most expensive in Europe and doesn’t exactly have the performance record to back it up.
+So UK railcards are a vital accessory for any savvy traveller.

-Offering 1/3 off most tickets, railcards have made regular travel possible for millions, especially with increasing fares and stagnant wages.
-Between the different types, everyone can find a card to suit them: whether you swing it by age group, by region or by having a partner in crime, you can get your hands on one of the £30 cards.
-Since some of them even cover the Underground it’s easy to earn back the price of the card over a year, or even a few journeys if you’re traveling further afield.
-There is one more card not listed below, as it is only a recent creation, but the 26-30 railcard is currently being trialed as a digital card by the 10,000 people lucky enough to snag one.
-Keep an eye on the news or follow the National Railcards twitter account to see when they will release more!
+Offering 1/3 off most tickets, UK railcards have made regular travel possible for millions, especially with increasing fares and stagnant wages.
+Between the different types, everyone can find a card to suit them.
+Whether you swing it by age group, by region or by having a partner in crime, you can get your hands on one of the £30.00 cards.
+Since some of them even cover the Underground it’s easy to earn back the price of the card over a year.
+Or even a single journey if you’re traveling further afield!

 What are the benefits?